CELPIP Writing Task 2: Samples with Answers & Templates

 Workplace Topics

-Sample Question 1: Flexible Work
+Sample Question 1: Flexible Work (two-option format)

 Sample Question 2: Four-Day Work Week